 Next, you’ll want to get a sleeping pad.
 The key here is to make sure you have the proper amount of bed cushioning that you need to be comfortable.
 Some folks can make do with a packable sleeping pad while others may want to bring a full or queen-sized air mattress.
 Whichever you choose, be sure to test it at home on a hard surface to see if it inflates properly – there is nothing worse than an air mattress that deflates in the middle of the night!
 Try adding memory foam or egg crate to your camping bed for extra comfort.

 A sleeping bag is actually not a must-have for car camping.
-A sleeping bag is a necessity for backpackers due to their compact size and light weight, but otherwise you can make your bed as you would at home.
+A sleeping bag is a necessity for backpackers due to its compact size and light weight, but otherwise, you can make your bed as you would at home.
 Think sheets, blankets, and/or comforters as well as your second favorite pillow.
 We recommend your second favorite pillow as campfire smoke has a way of getting into everything and no one likes smelling smoke on their stuff a week later, especially their favorite pillow.
 If yours does happen to get ruined on a camping trip or you need to purchase one, visit your local Factory Mattress and shop our collection.

 Set up your tent on level ground, so you won’t find yourself all piled up at the bottom of your sleeping area in the middle of the night.
 If there’s a slight incline, just make sure your head is uphill.
 Look for a spot with few rocks or roots, and if possible, softer ground like pine needles or grass.
 Go ahead and remove any large rocks that could be problematic.